-If negative, describe how adverse impacts will be avoided, reduced, mitigated, or compensated commensurate with the risk: N/A If negative, detail how risks and impacts will be monitored, how often, and by whom: N/A 1C Natural Forests, Grasslands, Wetlands, or High Conservation Value Habitats □ Positive □ Negative ⊠ Neutral Describe the reasoning for selection: No impacts to natural forests, grasslands, wetlands, or high conservation value habitats have been identified as a result of the project activity.
-If negative, describe how adverse impacts will be avoided, reduced, mitigated, or compensated commensurate with the risk: N/A If negative, detail how risks and impacts will be monitored, how often, and by whom: N/A 1D Soil Degradation and Soil Erosion □ Positive □ Negative ⊠ Neutral 1.
+2. If negative, describe how adverse impacts will be avoided, reduced, mitigated, or compensated commensurate with the risk: N/A 3.
+If negative, detail how risks and impacts will be monitored, how often, and by whom: N/A 1C Natural Forests, Grasslands, Wetlands, or High Conservation Value Habitats 🗆 Positiv /e □Negative ⊠Neutral 1.
+Describe the reasoning for selection: No impacts to natural forests, grasslands, wetlands, or high conservation value habitats have been identified as a result of the project activity.
+2. If negative, describe how adverse impacts will be avoided, reduced, mitigated, or compensated commensurate with the risk: N/A 3.
+If negative, detail how risks and impacts will be monitored, how often, and by whom: N/A 1D Soil Deg radation and Soil Erosion 🗆 Positiv ve □Negative ⊠Neutral 1.
 Describe the reasoning for selection: No impacts to soil have been identified as a result of the project activity.
-2. If negative, describe how adverse impacts will be avoided, reduced, mitigated, or compensated commensurate with the risk: N/A 3.
-If negative, detail how risks and impacts will be monitored, how often, and by whom: N/A 1E Water Consumption and Stress □ Positive □ Negative ⋈ Neutral Describe the reasoning for selection: Impacts to water consumption have not been identified as a result of this project activity.
-If negative, describe how adverse impacts will be avoided, reduced, mitigated, or compensated commensurate with the risk: N/A
+2. compensated commensurate with the risk: N/A 3.
+If negative, detail how risks and impacts will be monitored, how often, and by whom: N/A 1E Water Consumption and Stress 🗆 Positiv ve 🗆 Negative 🖂 Neutral 1.
+Describe the reasoning for selection: Impacts to water consumption have not been identified as a result of this project activity.
+2. If negative, describe how adverse impacts will be avoided, reduced, mitigated, or compensated commensurate with the risk: N/A

-If negative, detail how risks and impacts will be monitored, how often, and by whom: N/A 2 RESOURCE EFFICIENCY AND POLLUTION PREVENTION 2A Pollutant Emissions to Air Negative Negative Neutral Describe the reasoning for selection: ODS kept in storage will continue to leak into the atmosphere as the containers are not designed to store the material for long periods of time.
+If negative, detail how risks and impacts will be monitored, how often, and by whom: N/A 2 RESOURCE EFFICIENCY AND POLLUTION PREVENTION 2A Pollutant Emissions to Air ⊠ Positive □ Negative □ Neutral Describe the reasoning for selection: ODS kept in storage will continue to leak into the atmosphere as the containers are not designed to store the material for long periods of time.
 By destroying the refrigerant ODS, the negative impact to the ozone layer and the atmosphere is eliminated.
 Therefore, the net impact is positive.
-If negative, describe how adverse impacts will be avoided, reduced, mitigated, or compensated commensurate with the risk: N/A If negative, detail how risks and impacts will be monitored, how often, and by whom: N/A 2B Pollutant Discharges to Water, Noise, and Vibration □ Positive □ Negative ⋈ Neutral 1.
-Describe the reasoning for selection: No impacts to pollutant discharges to water, noise, or vibration have been identified as a result of this project activity.
-2. If negative, describe how adverse impacts will be avoided, reduced, mitigated, or compensated commensurate with the risk: N/A 3.
-If negative, detail how risks and impacts will be monitored, how often, and by whom: N/A 2C Generation of Waste and Release of Hazardous Materials, Chemical Pesticides, and Fertilizers ☑ Positive ☐ Negative ☐ Neutral 1.
-Describe the reasoning for selection: ODS destruction directly removes the threat of the release of hazardous materials.
-Therefore, the destruction has a net positive impact on the issue of generation of waste and release of hazardous materials.
+If negative, describe how adverse impacts will be avoided, reduced, mitigated, or compensated commensurate with the risk: N/A If negative, detail how risks and impacts will be monitored, how often, and by whom: N/A 2B Pollutant Discharges to Water, Noise, and Vibration □ Positive □ Negative ⊠ Neutral Describe the reasoning for selection: No impacts to pollutant discharges to water, noise, or vibration have been identified as a result of this project activity.
+If negative, describe how adverse impacts will be avoided, reduced, mitigated, or compensated commensurate with the risk: N/A If negative, detail how risks and impacts will be monitored, how often, and by whom: N/A 2C Generation of Waste and Release of Hazardous Materials, Chemical Pesticides, and Fertilizers ⊠ Positive □ Negative □ Neutral 1.
+Describe the reasoning for selection: Tradewater ODS projects responsibly collect high GWP refrigerants which are considered hazardous material and hazardous waste due to their harmful environmental impacts, particularly their ability to deplete the ozone layer.
+Tradewater ODS projects safely destroy these high GWP refrigerants to prevent further damage to the atmosphere.